 Green Springs is a very small village located in the state of Ohio.
-With a population of 1,332 people and two constituent neighborhoods, Green Springs is the 513th largest community in Ohio.
-Green Springs has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 1,221 people and just one neighborhood, Green Springs is the 552nd largest community in Ohio.
+Green Springs has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 When you are in Green Springs, you'll notice that it is more blue-collar than most other communities in America.
-41.72% of Green Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Green Springs is a village of service providers, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Green Springs who work in food service (13.37%), office and administrative support (10.98%), and management occupations (7.98%).
+42.22% of Green Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Green Springs is a village of professionals, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Green Springs who work in architecture and engineering (11.75%), management occupations (11.59%), and healthcare suport services (8.57%).

-Green Springs is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Green Springs doesn't have a public transportation system that people use for their commute.

-The rate of college-level education in Green Springs is quite a bit lower than the national average among all cities of 21.84%: just 10.27% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Green Springs with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.54% of people over 25 have a bachelor's degree or advanced degree.

-The per capita income in Green Springs in 2010 was $18,185, which is lower middle income relative to Ohio and the nation.
-This equates to an annual income of $72,740 for a family of four.
+The per capita income in Green Springs in 2018 was $28,915, which is middle income relative to Ohio and the nation.
+This equates to an annual income of $115,660 for a family of four.
 However, Green Springs contains both very wealthy and poor people as well.

 The people who call Green Springs home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Green Springs residents report their race to be White, followed by Asian.
-Important ancestries of people in Green Springs include English, Irish, Polish, and French .
+The greatest number of Green Springs residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Green Springs include German, English, Irish, French, and Polish.

 The most common language spoken in Green Springs is English.
-Other important languages spoken here include Spanish and Thai.
+Other important languages spoken here include Polish and Spanish.